avigupta250/Cohort3.0-class/week-22-Excalidraw/README.md

   12. write the middlewares that decode the token and gate the create-room ep

   13. Decode the token in the websokcet server as well .send the token to the websockets server in query param for now

-  14. Create a db package
-  15. Using the db package in http-layer
-  16. Add a common package where we add the zod schema and the JWT_SECRET
+  14. Add a common package where we add the zod schema and the JWT_SECRET

-  1:50
+  15. Create a db package
+  16. Using the db package in http-layer
+  17. Defining the schema in shcema.prisma
+  18. Complete the http Backend